Cherchies Blog

 • Bones (chicken most often, but beef bones, pork bones, and seafood shells work too)

-• Veg scraps: carrot ends/peels, celery leaves, onion ends and skins
+• Veg scraps: carrot ends/peels, celery ends/leaves, onion ends and skins.
+(Simply use fresh veggies if you do not have a bag in the freezer.)

 How TO make it